marksadpepe/conffiles/README.md

 # Info
-This repo is a set of configuration files that I use.
+This repo is a set of configuration files that I use (and also some fonts for the Alacritty terminal).